Safa-98/shapely_regression/README.md

 ## Project Overview

-Traditional logistic regression assumes additive feature effects, limiting its ability to model interactions.
-This project extends logistic regression using the Choquet integral, enabling the model to represent pairwise and higher-order interactions in a principled, interpretable way.
+Traditional logistic regression assumes additive feature effects, which limits its ability to model interactions between variables.
+This project introduces **Shapley regression**, a principled extension of logistic regression based on the Choquet integral, designed to capture pairwise and higher-order feature interactions while preserving interpretability.

-The proposed framework maintains a clear connection to classical regression while leveraging cooperative game theory to quantify feature importance and interactions.
+The framework is motivated by application settings in which datasets are typically small, heterogeneous, and noisy.
+In such regimes, standard linear models fail to represent meaningful interaction patterns, while deep learning approaches often suffer from instability and limited interpretability.
+Shapley regression bridges this gap by explicitly modeling interactions in a structured and transparent manner, while maintaining the convexity and statistical grounding of classical regression models.

+At its core, Shapley regression replaces the linear predictor with a *k*-additive cooperative game.
+This formulation enables controlled interaction modeling with theoretical guarantees on model complexity and performance, allowing predictive power, robustness, and interpretability to be balanced through the choice of *k* and regularization.

+The repository provides both theoretical and empirical tools for analyzing these trade-offs, along with experimental pipelines demonstrating the applicability of Shapley regression to biomedical classification tasks and structured clinical data.

 ### Key Features